-Disneyland Candlelight Processional 2022 Dates, Celebrity Narrator Rumors, Info & Tips
+Disneyland Candlelight Processional 2026 Dates & Times, Celebrity Narrator Info & Tips

-Disneyland’s Candlelight Processional occurs twice nightly this weekend.
-This post offers dates for the show, viewing tips, celebrity narrator info, our review and history of the event, which is held at the Main Street USA Train Station during Christmas.
-(Updated December 3, 2022.)
+Disneyland’s Candlelight Processional occurs twice nightly in early December.
+This post reveals likely 2026 dates & times for the show, viewing tips, and the latest celebrity narrator rumors.
+Plus our review and history of the event, which is held at the Main Street USA Train Station during Christmas.

 In contrast to Epcot’s Candlelight Processional performances that are held dozens of times over the course of the Christmas season in an outdoor theater, Disneyland’s Candlelight Processional is held 4 times, total, and is an intimate affair.
 Also unlike Epcot’s version, Disneyland’s Candlelight Processional is a mostly-private (we’ll get to what that means below) event.